Seq-HyGAN: Sequence Classification via Hypergraph Attention Network: Introduction

-The rest of the paper is presented as follows.
-In Section \ref{sec:works}, we briefly summarize the related works on sequence classification and hypergraph GNN.
-Then in Section~\ref{sec:method}, we describe the proposed \sht\ model, including hypergraph construction from sequence data and a two-level attention network for generating sequence representations.
-Next, in Section~\ref{sec:experiment}, we describe the experimental setting and results, followed by a discussion.
-Finally, a conclusion is given in Section~\ref{sec:con}.
+The rest of this paper is organized as follows.
+In Section \ref{sec:works}, we provide a concise overview of the existing literature on sequence classification and hypergraph GNNs.
+Section \ref{sec:method} presents the proposed \sht\ model, outlining the process of constructing a hypergraph from a sequence dataset and the details of the proposed hypergraph attention network.
+Subsequently, Section \ref{sec:experiment} presents the results obtained from our extensive experiments.
+Finally, Section \ref{sec:con} concludes the paper by summarizing the key findings.